lorenzoaiello/terraform-aws-alb-alarms/README.md

-# Terraform Module for AWS ALB Cloudwatch Alarms
+# Terraform Module for AWS ALB CloudWatch Alarms

-This Terraform module manages Cloudwatch Alarms for an ALB in the region.
+This Terraform module manages CloudWatch Alarms for an ALB in the region.
 It does NOT create or manage Load Balancers, only Metric Alarms.

 **Requires**: